wiztools/wiz-cliparse/README.md

 Both global and command option can have these configurations:

 1. `isMandatory`: Is a mandatory option.
+Check will happen in all cases except one: when `help` option / command is passed.
+We want `help` to be accessible even when mandatory option is not provided.
 2. `hasArg`: Option has argument.
 3. `defaultArg`: Default value to assign when an when an option supporting argument is not passed argument.
 4. `multiArg`: Support multiple arguments like `-H value1 -H value2`.